 ReCollecting

-The Irish Family
+the Irish Family

 RIFNET (Reconstituting the Irish Family Network) have teamed up with the National Museum of Ireland to host a digital storytelling event, ‘ReCollecting the Irish Family’.
 Five members of the public were invited to tell their stories through family objects – an object which spoke to them about family.
 They were then interviewed about the objects to explore the meaning of LGBTQ+ families in Ireland today.
 These object-based interviews make an important contribution to the meaning of family in Ireland.
 Here, we share snippets of their stories which draw out themes of family and love, and work to challenge outdated notions of ‘what is the Irish family?’